meanwise-eng/meanwise-server/docs/auth.md

 	"response": {
 		"access_token": "jabhjbsadfjbsadf231312",
 		"username": "grover",
-		"success": "Successfully signed up and an email has been sent to your email id " }
+		"success": "Successfully signed up and an email has been sent to your email id."
+	}
 }
 ```